roolebo/tianocore.github.io/Asl-Setup.md

-# ASL Compiler Setup
+# ACPI Source Language (ASL) Compiler Setup

 EDK II uses ACPI to describe platform configuration and power management methods to the operating system.
-These methods are described using ACPI Source Language (ASL), which requires an additional compiler.
+These methods are described using ASL, which requires an additional compiler.

 [ACPI Component Architecture (ACPICA) Downloads](https://acpica.org/downloads)